VsVim/VsVim/Documentation/Supported Features.md

 This is the set of motions which are currently supported listed alphabetically.
 Aliases for the same motion are separated with '/' characters and are sorted by the more common alias

-- aw : A normal word
-- aW : A big word
-- as : A sentence
-- ap : A paragraph
-- a" / a' / a` : A quoted string
 - b / &lt;S-Left&gt; : Normal word backward
 - B / &lt;C-Left&gt; : Big word backward
 - e : End of normal word